prajeshElEvEn/shush/README.md

 ## Configure

-> ⚠️ strictly for developers or you might break the code
+> ⚠️ proceed with caution or you might break the code

 - If you wish to change project name from `code` to a different name in `CMakeLists.txt`